Perspective | Biden is still blocking people like me, with visas, from entering the U.S.

 Diversity visas normally have to be used within six months.
 So as 2020 drew to a close, I was hopeful that with Biden taking office, we would be able to immigrate.
 We sold our properties, I resigned my job, my husband turned down long-term work contracts, and we prepared to move.

 But then Trump extended the suspension.
 That means visas from September, including ours, will expire before the Trump suspension ends.
-My heart is breaking, and I’m not sure what to tell my daughters about the dwindling prospects for our American dream.
+My heart is breaking, and I’m not sure what to tell my daughters about the dwindling prospects for our American Dream.
 There’s a solution, however, to our predicament: Biden could rescind the suspension before these visas expire.

-This would not be a drastic step; it would merely restore the status quo: The U.S. system of lawful immigration based on family ties, employment and diversity.
+This would not be a drastic step; it would merely restore the status quo: the U.S. system of lawful immigration based on family ties, employment and diversity.
 It would let normal visa processing resume, with all the protections that Congress built into the system to vet immigrants and bar them if necessary to protect national security and public health.

 Biden campaigned on putting a stop to what he called Trump’s “unrelenting assault on our values and our history as a nation of immigrants.”
 This is his chance.